MHickey2/Wannabe-Healthy/README.md

 The font color was #313131, which is a good font to help counter eye strain.

+The main title for the site and the navbar links use the 'Abril Fatface' font, A font it displays both neutrality and a strong presence on the page which helps to attract reader attention with the measured tension of its curves, good color and high contrast.

 Other Fonts were used within the Recipe Details Section and the main heading use the Marhey Font, as they gave a certain quirky touch to the Recipes.